-A woman recently documented her experience with a few TSA officers in which she was reprimanded and not allowed on her flight solely due to her attitude.
+A woman recently documented her experience with a few TSA officers in which she was reprimanded and not allowed on her flight due to her attitude.
 Apparently, she drank her water instead of letting the TSA test it, which you would think would validate that the water was A-ok and not a deadly chemical or bomb additive, but no.

 I know not every person that works for the TSA is an uneducated circus clown on a power trip, but let’s be honest, most are.
 I have heard of and experienced some downright silly behavior by the TSA, but this one takes the whole bakery.